 rocky soils.
 Milk thistle seeds (Silybum marianum) have been used for hundreds of

 Milk thistle contains a group of bioflavonoids.
 These are called silymarin.
 They’re

 made from the seeds of the thistle.
 The most active of the group is silybin.
 These

 may protect the liver from damage.
 It works by stopping toxins from attaching to the

 liver cells.
-It also neutralizes free radicals.
-It’s been used to treat toxic-mushroom
+It also stops free radicals.
+It’s been used to treat toxic mushroom poisoning,

 Medically valid uses

 Within the last 30 years, silybin has been used to protect the liver.
 It treats liver